WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 ## Styling

-One of the most important aspects of themes (if not the most important) is the styles.
-While initially you'll be able to provide styles and enqueue them using the same hooks themes have always used, this is something that is still being explored.
+One of the most important aspects of themes (if not the most important) is the styling.
+While initially you'll be able to provide styles and enqueue them using the same hooks themes have always used, this is an area that is still being explored.

 ## Resources